The Office of the Provost and Vice-President Academic provides leadership for UBC’s academic strategy, budgetary and planning processes.

 The UBC Equity and Inclusion Office promotes the values of equity and respect in order that all UBC community members can create, strengthen and enrich the learning and working environment.

 The office fulfills its mandate through three key areas: compliance, education and proactive strategies.
 It ensures appropriate compliance to employment equity federal, provincial and policy requirements, and through accountability to the community.

 Educational work led by the office embeds the values of equity, diversity and inclusion in the UBC community.
 Proactive strategies led by the office are designed to root core commitments of student learning, research excellence and community engagement in equity and mutual respect.

 UBC Extended Learning works with UBC faculties to create and deliver flexible career and personal education courses and programs.
 The unit provides outstanding learning opportunities, bringing UBC excellence in academics, teaching and research to the communities served - including alumni, current UBC students and learners of all ages - and strengthening UBC’s contribution to society, industry, and government.

-Director, First Nations House of Learning
+Interim Director, First Nations House of Learning

 Associate Vice-President + Chief Information Officer